 Use This Same Dough to Make:

-- Butter Homemade Dinner Rolls
+- Buttery Homemade Dinner Rolls

 - Overnight Caramel Rolls (Sticky Buns)